Macao just got closer

 Paul Loo, Cathay Pacific’s chief customer and commercial officer, says: ‘Our new codeshare partnership with Cotai Water Jet provides customers with greater choice and more options and is a win-win for these two dynamic cities.’

-The Special Administrative Region of Macao is an integral part of China’s Greater Bay Area – a trade, business and logistics initiative, which also includes Hong Kong and nine other cities in mainland China’s Guangdong province.
-These cities will soon enjoy even closer links thanks to the opening of the road bridge from mainland China’s Zhuhai to Macao and Hong Kong.
+The Special Administrative Region of Macao is an integral part of China’s Greater Bay Area – a trade, business and logistics initiative, which also includes Hong Kong and nine other cities in China’s Guangdong province.
+These cities will soon enjoy even closer links thanks to the opening of the road bridge from Zhuhai on the Chinese mainland to Macao and Hong Kong.

 Initially, Cathay Pacific customers in Australia, Canada, New Zealand, Singapore and the US can book travel to Macao through the airline’s local websites.
 This will be extended to other international markets soon.